cbaggers/cepl/README.md

 *"Lisp isn't a language, it's a building material." - Alan Kay*

-The goal of CEPL it to provide building materials for realtime graphics demos and games.
+The goal of CEPL is to provide building materials for realtime graphics demos and games.

-CEPL will not be an engine for a certain class of games but will provide primitives to aid in building game engines.
+CEPL will not be an engine for a certain class of games but will provide primitives to aid in building game/graphical engines.

 CEPL aims to provide or extend wrappers around core technologies (opengl, sdl, etc) and make them lispy and REPL friendly.
 The second point is worth noting as too often an attempt